64. Who the Fuck is Hugh?

 Hugh didn’t show.
 Hope that means he’s sorted himself out.

-Found him in the kitchen, fucking around by the bin cupboard.
+He was in the kitchen, fucking around by the bin cupboard.
 Said he was admiring my Winia dishwasher.
 Asked me about the annual consumption.
 Told him: 261 kWh, 3360 L water.
 Drying class A.

 He whistled.
 Rightly so.
 Panic over.